-(1) Barring right to redeem.
-In Georgia, you are entitled to bar the right to redeem any time after one year has passed from the tax sale.
+(1) Barring right to redeem/Notice of Foreclosure of Right to Redeem.
+In Georgia, you are entitled to bar/foreclose the right to redeem any time after one year has passed from the tax sale.
 Barment notices need to be sent to the owner of the property at the time of the tax sale and to any other party that holds an interest in the property.
-To identify who needs to get notice, we need to do a title examination.
-Below are our fees.

 We are normally willing to charge a fixed fee (depending on the circumstances of the tax deed) plus expenses.
-Expenses include title search, publication, and sheriff’s service.
-We don’t know for sure how much expenses are going to be, but the average is around $600.
+Expenses include title search (about $300), publication (about $150), sheriff’s service ($50/service), and certified mail ($6.80/envelope).

 (2) Quiet Title Against All the World.
 This is done after the barment is complete in order to obtain marketable title.
 A quiet title involves filing a lawsuit in the Superior Court of the county where the property is located.
 On these, we charge attorney’s fees on an hourly basis.
-Our hourly fee is $300 per hour and we require a retainer (exact amount depends on the situation).
-Normally, the attorney’s fees are about between $1,500 and $2,500, but like any lawsuit, we can’t quote an exact amount because the time required varies from case to case.
+Normally, the attorney’s fees are about $2,500, but like any lawsuit, we can’t quote an exact amount because the time required varies from case to case.
 In a quiet title, the court will appoint a special master: a special master is a local attorney who reviews the case and gives a recommendation to the court regarding title.
-The special master will cost an additional $1,500-2,500 (this amount is approximate).
+The special master will cost an additional 2,500 (this amount is approximate).
 Court costs are an additional $500 (filing fee is approximately $250 and service on each defendant is $50).

 The total cost of a quiet title is about $5,000.